Be a Staffing Pro: 5 Questions to Ask Yourself Going Into Peak Season

 Finally, take the time to amp them up!
 The rigor of peak season can wear out your employees, so try motivating your team with positive energy and incentives, like a group outing when the busy time is over.

-2. Will I need to hire seasonal team members?
+2. Will I need to hire additional team members?

 Planning ahead and taking a pragmatic approach will ensure you have the right people at the right time.
 Donna Durham, owner of Weighting Comforts, a seller of weighted comforters that help customers sleep better and reduce anxiety, shares her method: “To determine the amount of staffing we’ll need during peak season, we set our financial goal for the year and figure out how many blankets we need to sell to meet that goal.
 Then we check our data from past years to see how many team members are needed to get that many blankets out the door.”

-Small-business owners have different approaches to seasonal hiring, so you have to do what works best for your unique business.
-The majority of our past grant winners say they use word of mouth and local community organizations to find trusted seasonal help.
+Small-business owners have different approaches to hiring temporary team members, so you have to do what works best for your unique business.
+The majority of our past grant winners say they use word of mouth and local community organizations to find trusted help.

 3. How will I divvy up the work among the new team?

 As a manager, you may need to decide who will take the lead on which tasks or aspects of the work.
-“We throw our seasonal staff in the mix right away for tasks that require less training and oversight.
-Over the season, they learn a wider variety of tasks and can handle more complicated work,” explains Paul Pallas, operating manager at SWISCO, a seller of replacement hardware.
-“For example, customer service has always been reserved for permanent staff because our training is extensive and the expectations are high; however, in the future we may start using seasonal staff in the customer service department for simple phone inquiries.”
+“We throw our temporary staff in the mix right away for tasks that require less training and oversight.
+Over time, they learn a wider variety of tasks and can handle more complicated work,” explains Paul Pallas, operating manager at SWISCO, a seller of replacement hardware.
+“For example, customer service has always been reserved for permanent staff because our training is extensive and the expectations are high; however, in the future we may start using newer staff in the customer service department for simple phone inquiries.”